tiffaniechia/Dress-Code/README.md

   While writing data to a service is a good practice to share data, a service that purely sends cart data around was not a preferrable domain design.

+- Another major decision was to put the vouchers in a database.
+The reason for this was for extensibility reasons (writing/ changing/ updating said data would be more efficient on the database).
+And the responsibility of updating and maintaing such data should definitely be separated from the code base.
+Any change to voucher logic (given it follows basic paramters of having a discount and a requirement) would not affect the code base, and changes can be easily extended via the domain.

 - I have taken an active decision to not minify and uglify the js files on production as I wanted you to be able to inspect the code easily.

 - The front end structure was created to mimic the domain design as close as possible.